What is a Disputed Invoice? – How to Resolve Them

 If your customer is cash-strapped, they might dispute your invoice to extend the payment period.
 This is an underhanded practice, and many companies impose a late payment fee in such cases.

-Small business owners can avoid this dishonest act by asking customers to pay a commitment fee before providing a service.
+Small business owners can avoid this dishonest act by asking customers to pay a deposit before providing a service.

 How to Handle Invoice Disputes in Your Business